awsdocs/aws-codeartifact-user-guide/doc_source/get-set-up-install-cli.md

  To call CodeArtifact commands from the AWS Command Line Interface \(AWS CLI\) on a local development machine, you must install the AWS CLI\.

  If you have an older version of the AWS CLI installed, you must upgrade it so the CodeArtifact commands are available\.
-CodeArtifact commands are available in AWS CLI version 2\.0\.21 and newer\.
+CodeArtifact commands are available in the following AWS CLI versions\.

+1. **AWS CLI 1:** 1\.18\.77 and newer

+1. **AWS CLI 2:** 2\.0\.21 and newer

 To check the version, use the `aws --version` command\.

 **To install and configure the AWS CLI**